We’ve all seen the outliers: People who are in their 70's, 80's and 90's that just look like they’ve aged better than everyone else.

 Habit 1: Move a lot

 Charlie never did one day of structured exercise in his entire life, except when he was in the Army early in his life.
-What Charlie did a lot of was move.
-He started his mechanic shop in his 30s and had been doing that pretty much everyday for 50 years.
+Moving is what Charlie did best.
+He started his mechanic shop in his 30's and had been doing that pretty much everyday for 50 years.

 This is a physical job to say the least, so he had a lot of movement built into his day.
 He also was a big believer in walking.
 He would walk 3-5 miles every morning with his dog.